waseemvalli/ActiveDirectoryLab/README.md

 <img src = "https://imgur.com/7cLRJqo.png" height="80%" width = "80%" />

 Here we are naming the scope.
-I have named the scope our range for simplicity.
+I have used our DHCP range as the scope's name for simplicity.

 <img src = "https://imgur.com/yZ7b6Jl.png" height="80%" width = "80%" />